 We all want the best for our children.

-Like all parents, I and Ernita want our little ones to be happy and successful.
+Ernita and I want our little ones to be happy and prosperous like all parents.
 Nowadays, we live in a world that fuels us with a million different ‘ideas’ on how to raise our children; for us, we want to let Claire and Sebastian develop in an environment that allows them to be free to explore their curiosities and take independent risks that they learn from.

 It’s an entire process; naturally, kids will develop ways to educate themselves that are fun and interesting to them personally.
 Well, that’s until adults come along, finding dull ways to show them the ‘right way’.

 So, today we will be talking about a couple of the steps/actions that we do to ensure our little ones are being taken care of and supporting their development.

 As educators, we understand first-hand the importance of schools; meanwhile, we also strongly believe that schools need a friendly, family environment that creates a welcoming community to perform.
 Despite this, many learning facilities traditionally have a clinical feeling, which could be doing more harm than anything else.